mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 #### HDMI to USB dongle

-Amid my mindless Twitter scrolling, I happened to see a tweet by Arsenio Dev talking about a low-cost HDMI to USB dongle he had just purchased:
+Amid my mindless Twitter scrolling, I happened to see [a tweet by Arsenio Dev](https://twitter.com/Ascii211/status/1268631069051453448) talking about a low-cost HDMI to USB dongle he had just purchased:

 {{<img src="arsenio-dev-tweet.jpg" alt="Screenshot of Rufus" caption="A [tweet from Arsenio Dev](https://twitter.com/Ascii211/status/1268631069051453448) tipped me off to a better video capture solution." linkUrl="https://twitter.com/Ascii211/status/1268631069051453448">}}

 It seemed a little too good to be true, but I ordered one from eBay for only $11, including shipping.
 Unlike the LKV373A, which are available almost exclusively from sellers in China, plenty of US-based sellers had this device in stock.
 I don't even know what you call it.
 It has no brand name, so I'll just call it "the HDMI dongle."

 I received the device a few days later and was blown away.
-It was better for my needs than the LKV373A in every way.
+It was better than the LKV373A in every way.
 Within minutes of connecting it to my Pi, I was able to successfully stream the video output using ffmpeg.
-Unlike the LKV373A, which was almost double the size of the Pi and required its own power source and Ethernet cable, the HDMI dongle was conveniently small and required nothing more than a USB port.
+The LKV373A was almost as large as a brick and required its own power source and Ethernet cable.
+The HDMI dongle was the size of a thumbdrive and required nothing more than a USB port.

+TODO: Side by side

 Surprisingly, this dongle can even capture video protected with HDCP.
 When I connected the LKV373A to my Roku Premiere, it captured a blank stream, but the HDMI dongle captured it without issue:

+TODO: Replace with ffplay

 {{<img src="roku-capture.jpg" alt="TinyPilot capturing Roku output" maxWidth="600px" caption="The HDMI dongle can capture a video stream from a Roku Premiere, even though Roku encrypts its output stream with HDCP.">}}